ilonawillemse/Fish-tank/PROCESS.md

 Tuesday:
 - fixed a bug in my visualisation
 - removed big fish function to look at nearby fish because this all of a sudden did not work anymore
+- failed to find the balance between the big fish and the rest of the fishtank